medic/cht-docs/content/en/design/Interface/ui-kit.md

 <br>

 ### Desktop
-Mockups of the CHT on desktop/tablet view can be easily made using the components in this <a href="https://www.figma.com/design/mi8e2RnOh4iuBO5GWCulyc/CHT-UI-Kit-%7C-September-2024?node-id=369-9899">Figma UI Kit</a>.
+Mockups of the CHT on desktop/tablet view can be easily made using the components in this [Figma UI Kit](https://www.figma.com/design/mi8e2RnOh4iuBO5GWCulyc/CHT-UI-Kit-%7C-September-2024?node-id=369-9899).

 <br>